 5. Table Bases

-It’s a good idea to choose tables that have a pedestal base.
-A pedestal base does not obstruct chairs when they are tucked under the table, nor does it decrease leg space when tables are combined.
-They are also easier to manoeuvre without damaging the base or the flooring.
+A pedestal-based table does not obstruct chairs when tucked under the table, nor does it decrease leg space when tables are reconfigured.
+This is a great thing to consider when planning your lobby furniture layout.
+Pedestal-based tables are also easy to manoeuvre without damaging the base or the flooring.
 To help prolong the life of your hotel reception tables, you can put an edging around them to protect corners from wear and tear.
-Our Luisa poseur table has both a pedestal base and edge banding, ideal for a hotel reception environment.
+Designed with both pedestal base and edge banding, why not consider our Luisa poseur table when cultivating your hotel lobby design?

 6. Don’t Obstruct Others

-It is unlikely your hotel will have a vast amount of space available for the reception area, therefore you must plan the layout carefully.
-By allowing clear areas for footfall and space for guests checking in, you can avoid the area becoming unpleasantly overcrowded at prime checking in times.
-By planning where your furniture will be situated, you can create clear seating zones within the lobby.
+More likely than not, a hotel lobby is a relatively small space, which gives added reason to be meticulous when considering your hotel lobby furniture layout.
+By allowing clear areas for footfall and space for guests checking in, you can avoid the area becoming unpleasantly overcrowded at prime check-in times.
+Careful consideration of your hotel lobby plan means you can create clear seating zones within the lobby.

 7. Create Quieter Zones

-Quieter spaces will benefit from a mix of poseur tables, bar stools and lower seating such as lounge chairs.
-Closer to the reception desk you could place striking accent chairs and a console table for informative literature for those waiting to be checked in.
-Primarily, the area should not contain lots of loose furniture as this discourages visitor movement.
+If you’re considering adding quieter spaces to your hotel lobby design, you could benefit from choosing a combination of poseur tables, bar stools and lower seating such as lounge chairs.
+Closer to the reception desk you could place striking accent chairs and a console table holding informative literature for those waiting to be checked in.
+It’s also important to keep the area clear and clutter free, keeping furniture tidy as lots of loose furniture as this discourages visitor movement.

-However, you should have adequate zones of seating to the sides of the main reception desk to allow space for guests to check in.
+Allow adequate seating zones either side of the main reception desk to give space for guests to check in.
 Making satisfactory space for checking in traffic avoids obstructing walkways and the unflattering look of a chaotic reception lobby.

 8. Choose Contract Quality Fabric